Technical

 Safe human-robot collaboration is a design outcome.
 ISO/TS 15066 helps you choose an appropriate collaboration mode, execute a structured risk assessment, and implement validated safety functions that match your workflow.

-If you are planning a collaborative robot application, contact us at /contact/ to review the safety concept before you lock the layout and tooling decisions.
+If you are planning a collaborative robot application, contact us to review the safety concept before you lock the layout and tooling decisions.

 Ready to Automate Your Operations?